 Language requirements are listed below by field:

-Transfer Credit may be awarded to students who have completed graduate-level coursework at Columbia while not being matriculated in GSAS (i.e., students who have completed classes in the School of Continuing Education).
+Transfer credit may be awarded to students who have completed graduate-level coursework at Columbia while not being matriculated in GSAS (i.e., students who have completed classes in the School of Continuing Education).
 Students consult with the M.A.
-Co-Director regarding the number of transfer classes allowed.
-Classes taken to enhance undergraduate preparation are not transferable.
+Program Director regarding the amount of transfer credit allowed.

 The Department does not offer advanced standing toward the M.A.

-All incoming students are assigned an M.A. thesis advisor by the third week of the first semester they enroll at Columbia.
-The advisor will continue as advisor through the end of the M.A. program.
-Advisors should meet in person with their advisees twice per semester, and should be prepared to respond via e-mail to questions that may come up during summer and winter breaks as students consider their options for the upcoming semester.
+All students are assigned an M.A. thesis advisor and this needs to be decided by the first day of the Spring semester (the second semester of the students enrollment in Columbia).
+The advisors should meet in person with their advisees twice per semester, and should be prepared to respond via e-mail to questions that may come up during summer and winter breaks as students consider their options for the upcoming semester.
 It is the advisee's responsibility to get in touch with the advisor as questions arise, and to arrange for face-to-face meetings twice per semester, once during registration, once around the middle of the semester or near the end of classes.
 The first meeting will focus on course selection, while the second meeting gives the advisee a chance to say how things are going generally, to discuss any specific issues or problems that are arising with a course or with the workload overall, and to begin to think ahead to the next term.
 While advisees are expected to take the initiative in scheduling meetings, advisors in turn are expected to make it a priority to find time to meet when asked, during office hours when mutually convenient, or otherwise at another time.
 At least twenty minutes should be blocked out for the two basic meetings each semester.
 Advisors should not hesitate to be in touch with the DGS, the M.A.
-Co-Director, the Department Administrator or the Academic Coordinator on any uncertain questions, or when an issue arises that should be brought to the attention of those who are overseeing the graduate program.
+Program Director, the Department Administrator or the Academic Coordinator on any uncertain questions, or when an issue arises that should be brought to the attention of those who are overseeing the graduate program.

 With the exception of the M.A. thesis, which may be developed from a paper originally written for course credit, no written work in the M.A. program may be submitted more than once for credit.
 Students are responsible for avoiding plagiarism and following the Graduate School's general guidelines on academic honesty: http://www.columbia.edu/cu/gsas/rules/chapter-9/pages/honesty/index.html.